ukhsa-collaboration/cherami/docs/dev_nextflow_pipeline_requirements.md

 - The trace file exists at `<output_dir>/pipeline_trace.txt`.
 - All relevant processes in the trace file have an allowed exit code:
   - By default every process must have `0`.
-  - Pipelines can optionally override this to only check a subset of processess, or allow for custom exit codes.
+  - Pipelines can optionally override this to only check a subset of processes, or allow for custom exit codes.

 If implementing custom exit codes for processess - ensure these a well documented, otherwise all that is needed is to enable the generation of this file in the correct location.